![2001 GP GT [June '04]](xp6210213.jpg)

 screen grill

 DRL (Daylight Running Lights): Make the DRL switchable.
 The DRL and Auto On feature needs an on/off switch.
 The automatic function is convenient and I imagine the DRLs improve safety (?), but on occasion they need overridden.
-For example: pulling into an apartment complex at 3 AM and not have the headlights blasting though the sleeping neighbors windows, approaching a guard shack, fast food drive-thru, drive-in, etc.++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++ 6/03: DISCLAIMER: I have no idea of the legality (in your area) or what adverse effects this may have on you, your car, occupants, or others (if anyone knows of any, please let me know (e-mail info below))
+For example: pulling into an apartment complex at 3 AM and not have the headlights blasting though the sleeping neighbors windows, approaching a guard shack, fast food drive-thru, drive-in, etc.++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 USE AT YOUR OWN RISK : The headlights/DRLs can be turned off using the headlight switch, by positioning the switch half way between Park lights and Headlights.
 The park lights will illuminate without the headlights.